-Sam Mehr and Manvir Singh from Harvard’s Music Lab talk with us about their research suggesting that humans across the world can detect the social purpose of other cultures’ songs based only on how they sound.
+Sam Mehr and Manvir Singh from Harvard’s Music Lab talk with us about their research suggesting that people across the world can detect the social purpose of other cultures’ songs based only on how they sound.
 Their article, “Form and function in human song” was published in Current Biology on February 5th 2018.
 The article was co-authored with Hunter York, Luke Glowacki, and Max M. Krasnow.

 - The Natural History of Song Project